38/glimpse/README.md

 #Try Glimpse

 You can try the framework with the shell, glimpse-cli.

+List of Commands:

+	define log key type [key type ...] name

+		define a log contains <key,type> pairs